aaronzq/note-gitbook/optics/point-spread-function.md

     - point object: axial resolution is provided
     - planar object: axial resolution is NOT provided

+    P.S.
+Honestly I don't fully understand the difference between a point and planar object here but I don't think it's important.
+Normally we will quantify the spatial resolution using sub-diffraction point object in microscopy field.

 # Confocal microscope
+## Illumination:
-Illumination: only one point is illuminated at a time
+Only one point is illuminated at a time.
+Rasterized scan.

+## Detection:
-Detection: a pinhole is used and positioned at the conjugate plan e of illuminated object
+A pinhole is used and positioned at the conjugate plan of the illuminated object to minimize the out of focus light.

-Resolution:
+## Resolution:

-1. lateral resolution: provided by both illumination (because the illumination only focus on one point) and detection optics
+1. lateral resolution: Provided by both illumination (because the illumination is not uniform but with structure) and detection optics
-2. axial resolution: is always provided for both point and planar objects
+2. axial resolution: Provided for both point and planar objects

-# PSF of Lens
+# PSF of a Lens
 It can be computed by the Hankel function.
 $$
 h(u,v) = 2 \int exp(\frac{i}{2}u\rho^2)J_0(\rho v)\rho d\rho